nickwinger/ng-swiss-army-knife/README.md

 [Click here for the full documentation](https://nickwinger.github.io/ng-swiss-army-knife/)

 ## Usage
-For the full usage check out the documentation.
-But for simplicity you can typ SwissArmyKnife anywhere in your application and the intellisense will show you everything that the knife has to offer.
+For simplicity you can typ SwissArmyKnife anywhere in your application and the intellisense will show you everything that the knife has to offer.
 ![Intellisense1](https://raw.githubusercontent.com/nickwinger/ng-swiss-army-knife/master/assets/intellisense1.png "Intellisense1")